Glen Ogle 33 Ultra Marathon

 Killin, United Kingdom • 1 Nov 2025

-The Glen Ogle 33 Ultra Marathon is a challenging 33-mile foot race held in Perthshire, Scotland, running from Killin to Strathyre.
-The course follows part of cycle route No. 7 and the Rob Roy Way, passing scenic landmarks such as the Falls of Dochert, the Glen Ogle Viaduct, and Balquhidder, the burial place of Rob Roy MacGregor.
+The Glen Ogle 33 Ultra Marathon is a challenging 33-mile foot race held in Perthshire, Scotland, running from Killin to Strathyre and back.
+The course follows part of cycle route No. 7 and the Rob Roy Way, featuring scenic highlights such as the Falls of Dochert, the iconic Glen Ogle Viaduct, and the village of Balquhidder, the burial place of Rob Roy MacGregor.

 Race information